DISC and Emotional Intelligence (EQ)

 Emotional Intelligence is the ability to recognize emotions (either your personal emotions or another person’s emotions), and to choose how to respond.
 Emotional intelligence is written as either EI, EQ, or EIQ (we will refer to it as EIQ moving forward).

-Daniel Goleman’s bestselling book, Emotional Intelligence, brought EIQ into the national conversation.
-He wrote about the leading behavioral and neuroscience research of the 1980’s and 1990’s and showed that there is a reason why certain people are able to overcome adversity easier than others.
+Daniel Goleman’s bestselling book Emotional Intelligence brought EIQ into the national conversation.
+He wrote about the leading behavioral and neuroscience research of the 1980s and 1990s and showed that there is a reason why certain people are able to overcome adversity more easily than others.

 The reason is EIQ.

-Goleman found that individuals with a substantially high IQ are frequently less successful than those who have lower IQs.
+Goleman found that individuals with a substantially high IQ are frequently less successful than those with lower IQs.

-Consequently, those with higher IQ didn’t have to spend as much studying or learning how to master a particular lesson to get a high grade.
+Consequently, those with higher IQs didn’t have to spend as much time studying or learning how to master a particular lesson to get a high grade.
 They could pick up the teachings with little effort.
-For this reason, they didn’t learn how to overcome setbacks, and they didn’t learn how to control their emotions and push forward.
+For this reason, they didn’t learn how to overcome setbacks, control their emotions, and push forward.

-What Goleman found was that success wasn’t dependent on a person’s natural gifts.
+Goleman found that success wasn’t dependent on a person’s natural gifts.
 In fact, a person who is able to overcome setbacks must learn how to do this.
 Their EIQ is learned.
-This insight prompted Goleman to push for EIQ to be tough in schools, and rapidly it is now being taught in corporate and organizational training.
+This insight prompted Goleman to push for EIQ to be tough in schools, and it is now rapidly being taught in corporate and organizational training.

 DISC, EIQ, and the idea of "Stretch"

-DISC is incredibly popular because it gives individuals a way to communicate about themselves without feeling judged.
-Often, emotions are entirely left out of the conversation when discussing a person’s DISC style because DISC focuses on our behaviors.
+DISC is incredibly popular because it allows individuals to communicate about themselves without feeling judged.
+Emotions are often left out of the conversation when discussing a person’s DISC style because DISC focuses on our behaviors.

-As an example, if a person who responds on a DISC Basic assessment indicates that they are both Fast Paced and Very Skeptical, they would fall in the D quadrant.
-They are:
+For example, if a person who responds on a DISC Basic assessment indicates that they are both fast-paced and Very Skeptical, they would fall in the D-Personality Type.

 Now, how would this person behave if they found out that a close friend or relative lost their job.

 Potentially, they might continue to exhibit their D-style behaviors.
-They could view the situation as another challenge that they plan to face.
+They could view the situation as another challenge for them to overcome on behalf of their friend.

-Perhaps they take action and determine what steps their friend should take to get back to work.
-Or they start a search to find them potential jobs, or they simply take their friend’s resume and see if there are open positions at their own place of work.
+They may take action and determine their friend’s immediate next steps to get back to work.
+They may even start a search to find potential jobs, or they might take their friend’s resume and see if there are open positions at their own place of work.

 When the individual in our example stretches to choose a behavior on the other side of the DISC map, they might take time to really listen to their friend or relative.
 They might be more accommodating or comfort the person by taking them out to eat, sending them a card, or any small gesture to let the person know that they are there for them.